-Storage of Components: The Xinger III products are available in either an immersion tin or tin-lead finish.
-Commonly used storage procedures used to control oxidation should be followed for these surface mount components.
-The storage temperatures should be held between 15°C and 60°C.
+Storage of Components: The Xinger products are available in an immersion tin finish.
+IPC storage conditions used to control oxidation should be followed for these surface mount components.

 Substrate: Depending upon the particular component, the circuit material has an x and y coefficient of thermal expansion of between 17 and 25 ppm/°C. This coefficient minimizes solder joint stresses due to similar expansion rates of most commonly used board substrates such as RF35, RO4003, FR4, polyimide and G-10 materials.
 Mounting to "hard" substrates (alumina etc.) is possible depending upon operational temperature requirements.
 The solder surfaces of the coupler are all copper plated with either an immersion tin or tin-lead exterior finish.